Cdrcar/E-Commerce-BackEnd/README.md

 > Insomia or any other API development enviroment

-Once you have Node.js and MySQL installed, you'll need to install the required dependencies for this app.
+Once you have Node.js and MySQL installed, you'll need to install the required dependencies for this app: Express.js sequelize, MySQL2

 > package.json: npm init -y and npm i